+There are many ways that people can shape their careers.
 Imagine that you want to help people to see some of these possibilities.
 If appropriate, you may want to describe the following potential career paths.

-The Strengths And
+The Strengths Approach

 This approach involves a person building on their strengths and doing satisfying work.
 Imagine that a person wants to follow this route.
 This may involve them being helped: